collier-watkins/DeafDoorbell/frontend/main/Readme.md

 ```
 sudo python app.py
 ```
-sudo is required to run on port 80
+sudo is required to run on port 80.

+Use web browser to navigate to http://localhost